lionelmace/ibmcloud-labs/Lab APIC.md

 From the Bluemix [Catalog] [bmx_catalog_uk_url], provision an instance of the service **API Connect**.
 Give it a name such as *api-connect*.

-### Create a LoopBack application and its data model through the command line
+# Step 2 - Create a LoopBack application

 API Connect comes with a developer toolkit.
 This toolkit provides a offline graphical user interace named API Designer for creating APIs, the LoopBack framework for developing REST applications, a local unit test environment that includes a Micro Gateway for testing APIs, and a set of command line tools for augmenting the development toolset and assisting devops engineers with continuous integration and delivery.